Clinical Fellowship Program

 Specialized Experience

-Located near the U.S.–Mexico border, the PCOME is internationally recognized for its expertise in the identification and examination of unidentified and skeletal human remains, particularly migrant decedents.
-In-house forensic anthropologists provide hands-on training in skeletal analysis and identification techniques.
+Located near the U.S.–Mexico border, PCOME is an international leader in the examination and identification of unidentified and skeletal human remains, particularly those of migrant decedents.
+Fellows receive hands-on instruction in skeletal analysis and identification techniques through direct collaboration with in-house forensic anthropologists.

 Scholarly Activity